luzzif/swapr-contracts-deployer/README.md

   by the staking contracts to perform input validation.
 - `--native-asset-wrapper-address`: the address of the contract that wraps the native asset in the target chain.
+- `--owner-address`: An address that will become the owner of the contracts after deployment.
+If not specified, the account generated from the passed in private key (i.e. the deployer) will be the owner.